imperva/terraform-provider-incapsula/website/docs/r/abp_websites.markdown

 Optional:

-- `enable_mitigation` (Boolean) Enables the ABP mitigation for this website.
+- `enable_mitigation` (Boolean) Enables the ABP conditions for this website.
 Defaults to true.

 Read-Only: